k2datascience/ds-foundations/3-linear-algebra.md

 ### <a name="section-a"></a>1.
 Full Review

 Several data mining and machine learning algorithms rely heavily on Linear Algebra concepts.
-We want all students to comfortable with this subject. *If you have a preferred resource or textbook, feel free to use that.*
+We want all students to be comfortable with this subject. *If you have a preferred resource or textbook, feel free to use that.*

 We found the coverage of Linear Algebra at Khan Academy to be sufficient enough for our curriculum.
 [You can find it here](https://www.khanacademy.org/math/linear-algebra).
 Sal does a good job explaining the "how".

 If you want to learn the "why", go through [Professor Gilbert Strang's course](https://www.youtube.com/playlist?list=PLE7DDD91010BC51F8) on Linear Algebra.
-Note this will take over 40 hours and is not required to understand the majority of machine learning algorithms.
+Note this will take over 30 hours and is not required.

 ---